Home Online Banking F&M Website Commodity Futures Weather Market News DTN Ag Headlines Futures Markets Portfolio

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Corn futures are 10 to 11 cents lower at midday Friday; soybean futures are
+Corn futures are 1 to 2 cents higher at midday Friday; soybean futures are

 David M. Fiala